bbauska/JS-Notes4-Pros/README.md

 <h4>About</h4>

-<p>Please feel free to share this PDF with anyone for free, latest
+<p>Please `feel` 'free' to share this PDF with anyone for free, latest
 version of this book can be downloaded from:</p>

 <p><a href="https://goalkicker.com/JavaScriptBook" target="_blank" rel="noreferrer noopener">